 As I have found out during class study on the ianfu topic, the logistics required by military missions abroad not only include seemingly obvious necessities like ammunitions and rations, but also sex.
 But let’s take a closer look at how Imperial Japan came to adopt systematic sexual slavery to provide for its soldiers.
 As ianfu researcher EkaHindra summarised in the introduction for the exhibit, the system emerged following mass rapings conducted by Japanese soldiers in their conquest of China in the 1930s.
 The soldiers had begun experiencing sexually transmitted diseases (STDs), and thus, following a recommendation from a military doctor, the Imperial Japanese Army took the initiative to provide “clean” (as in not afflicted by STDs) women to fulfill the soldiers’ sexual needs while maintaining their health and combat-worthiness.
 Various means of coercion and deception were used to draft young women from occupied peoples to serve this purpose.

-The tragic part about the ianfu is that they not only suffer from the sexual violence of the Japanese soldiers.
+Another tragic part about the ianfu is that they not only suffer from the sexual violence of the Japanese soldiers.
 Writing about Korean ianfu, Pyong (2003) noted that the ianfu continue to suffer from shame and humiliation after the war ended, because fear of stigma society lead them remain silent about their past experiences and became socially isolated.
-Thus, the intersection between colonialism and gender hierarchy, both in the occupying and occupied societies, need to be analysed to fully understand the plight of the ianfu during and after the practice.
+Thus, the intersection of colonialism with gender hierarchy, both in the occupying and occupied societies, need to be analysed to fully understand the plight of the ianfu during and after the practice.

 Our attention to the intersection between military, gender and sex also remains important because the ianfu system is not the only site where such intersections occur; nor is it confined to atrocious World War past.
 The connections between military, gender and sex remain a critical issue, for example, in regards to the presence of American military bases in other countries such as the Philippines or Japan.
 Sexual offences by base personels against local women has caused many controversies, and a detailed discussion about the issue can be found, among others, in Cynthia Enloe’s Bananas, Beaches, and Bases: Making Feminist Sense of International Politics.

 In commemoration of the World Ianfu Day on August 14, the Kitab Visual Ianfu exhibition raise a voice from Indonesia in solidarity for the movement.
-By remembering the experiences of the ianfu, the moment is also important to critically evaluate the intersection between the military, gender, and sex; not as an indictment to the military institution, but as a lesson to prevent unnecessary harm and suffering.
+By remembering the experiences of the ianfu, the moment is also important to critically evaluate the intersection between the military, gender, and sex.

 - EkaHindra, “Praktek Sistem Ianfu Periode 1931-1945 (The Practice of Ianfu System in 1931-1945)” in Kitab Visual Ianfu art exhibition (2016).